rtao258/audubon-field-guide-scraper/README.md

 6. Move `audubon.html` and `audubon-scrape.py` into the same folder.

 7. Run `audubon-scrape.py`.

 ## Todo

 - [ ] Automatically organize into folders
+- [ ] Scrape descriptions as well from species page